Hamilton is home to some of the best fall colours around.

-Throw in our spectacular hiking trails and many waterfalls and you’ve got the makings of a perfect fall outing.
+Throw in our spectacular hiking trails and many waterfalls and you’ve got the makings of a perfect call outing.
 But don’t take our word for it.

-Catch a glimpse of what you can expect to see on your next visit with these stunning images by one of our favourite photographers.
+Catch a glimpse of what you can expect to see on your next visit with these stunning images by one of our favourite photographers, Alessandro Cancian (@Flyzone) who shares some of his favourite fall lookouts.

 1. Dundas Peak

 Probably one of the city’s most popular lookouts, Dundas Peak is a must visit.
 It’s a 20 minute beautiful hike from Tew Falls with a stunning payoff at the end.
 From the peak, you can look out onto an unforgettable fall canopy with a spectacular view back up the Spencer Gorge with Spencer Creek flowing through the valley.